 At the time of this writing, farm workers in over 70 developing nations across Latin America and the Caribbean, Africa, Asia and Oceania are distributing close to 12,000 products throughout North America.
 You will see the black and green Fair Trade Certified label on the outside packaging.
 Knowing a product is Fair Trade Certified offers the consumer more choice as to how they want to see their money distributed throughout the world.
 It sets up a relationship between producers and consumers that creates appreciation and buyer loyalty.
 Buying a chocolate bar with the Fair Trade label on the packaging means that the money spent will be equitably parceled out, making sure a fair portion goes back to the developing country.
 This approach is far more efficient than traditional charity and aid.
 It is within human nature to be proud to produce value, and to be monetarily rewarded for our contribution.
 Hand-outs while perhaps appreciated for what they are, cannot replace getting something in return for giving something.

-Engaging in international trading partnerships opens up a dialogue for mutual respect and more transparency in practices.
+Engaging in international trading partnerships, with the likes of landscaping pasadena, opens up a dialogue for mutual respect and more transparency in practices.
 With these aspects in place, development of equal distribution and wealth between nations has a better chance of growing and establishing that balance mentioned earlier.
 Fair prices are levied allowing for fair wages to be earned.

 There is still a lot of work to be done to educate the small farmers around the world of the advantages of being Fair Trade certified.
 A good example of this is the coffee growers in Peru.
 Some are making a mere $2 US a day while growing and selling one of the most lucrative commodities sold around the globe.
 If they implemented Fair Trade practices they could be earning more for their families and benefiting their communities overall.